Kumpob/HTML_REPORT_GENERATOR/README.md

 5. GPA of student 1
 6. First name of student 2
 7. and so on
-At the end the should be 1 newline indicate that the list end there._
+At the end the should be 1 newline indicate that the list end there.<br />

-See emp.txt for data example and title.txt for title example._
+See emp.txt for data example and title.txt for title example.<br />
 HTML file provide is based on the data on emp.txt